Ceheiss/monochrome/_posts/2020-02-07-learning-by-induction.md

 { {>footer} }
 ```

-So now, just like thee birds, we start looking at some patterns.
+So now, just like the birds, we start looking at some patterns.
 In templating we are given ways to inject JS into our HTML, so if we want to greet a user, but the name of the user will change, we can do `<h1> Hello < %= username % > </h1>` or `<h1> Hello { {username} }</h1>`, so we know templating engines will provide us with a way of doing that (birds have a beak).
-We noticed that repeating some elements like headers and footers might be desirable, and that can be done in EJS like `< %- include partials/header % >` and in Handlebars like `{ {>header} }`, different ways, same outcome (birds have feathers).
+We noticed that repeating some elements like headers and footers might be desirable, and that can be done in EJS like `< %- include("partials/header") % >` and in Handlebars like `{ {>header} }`, different ways, same outcome (birds have feathers).

 ![](https://danielmiessler.com/images/Screen-Shot-2019-11-12-at-9.38.00-PM.png)